 All scholarships are financial resources and must be coordinated with other types of financial aid.
 Students must notify the Student Financial Services Office of any scholarships received that do not appear on their award letters.
 Students must also notify the Student Financial Services Office if an outside scholarship is renewable so it can be automatically included in subsequent award years.

 Graduate students at Seattle University may receive scholarships from the following sources:

 Several graduate departments offer program-specific scholarships.
 Scholarships are generally limited; some awards may be need-based and some may be renewed.
-Please contact the department for more information about availability, eligibility and application procedures.
+Please consult college, department or program web sites, faculty or staff for more information about availability, eligibility and application procedures.